matatirosolutions/filemaker-data-api-nativescript-demo/README.md

 # Introduction to the FileMaker Data API - Native application demo #

-This code generates native iOS or Android app to interact with the FileMaker Data API and upload location information and a photo captured from the camera.
+This code generates a native iOS or Android app to interact with the FileMaker Data API and upload location information and a photo captured from the camera.

 ## Installation ##